Mutations Are Usually Rare Because

 The profound rarity of spontaneous mutations becomes starkly clear when we examine what happens when these repair systems fail.
 Hereditary cancer syndromes provide direct, human examples.

 • Lynch Syndrome (Hereditary Nonpolyposis Colorectal Cancer): This condition is caused by inherited mutations in genes of the Mismatch Repair (MMR) pathway (e.g., MLH1, MSH2).
 Individuals with one defective copy in every cell have a severely compromised ability to correct replication errors.
-Consequently, mutations accumulate at a dramatically higher rate (microsatellite instability) in certain tissues, particularly the colon, leading to a very high lifetime risk of colorectal and other cancers.
+This means mutations accumulate at a dramatically higher rate (microsatellite instability) in certain tissues, particularly the colon, leading to a very high lifetime risk of colorectal and other cancers.
 This demonstrates that when the system enforcing mutation rarity is broken, cancer risk skyrockets.

 Scientific Perspective: The Evolutionary Balance